Example Problems on Random Effects

 3

-To estimate the average cost of hospital stay, a random sample of four hospitals (factor $A$) was selected from the population of all hospitals in a large region.
-For each hospital, patient admission records for three randomly selected days (factor $B$) were examined.
+To estimate the average cost of hospital stay, a random sample of four hospitals (factor A) was selected from the population of all hospitals in a large region.
+For each hospital, patient admission records for three randomly selected days (factor B) were examined.
 Two patients were selected at random from all the patients admitted on each day to each hospital.
 On the basis o the average daily hospital bill (in dollars) for each selected patient, the following ANOVA table was constructed:

 a.